enze-chen/enze-chen.github.io/index.markdown

 #### Contact 📧

-<span style="font-weight:500">I'm always happy to chat with you</span>, even if you're not from Stanford or Berkeley.
+<span style="font-weight:500">I'm always happy to chat with you</span>, even if you're not from Stanford or Berkeley, or even in STEM.
 See the [Advising](advising) page for some examples of what we can discuss and how to schedule a meeting.

 <span style="font-weight:500">The best way to reach me is by email, at enze [at] stanford.edu</span>, and I will normally respond within 24 hours.